rahim3070/MyWeatherApp-Android/README.md

 # MyWeatherApp-Android
-This is my First Weacher App in Android
+This is my First Weather App in Android